MagmaSpeedCubes/the-spire/Assets/README.md

 Checkpoints: base of spire, top of spire

-Reaching the top of the spire immediately ends a run runs are scored by time divided by the height of the highest reached checkpoint all runs that reach the top of the spire are recorded on a leaderboard
+Reaching the top of the spire immediately ends a run runs are scored by the highest reached checkpoint all runs that reach the top of the spire are recorded on a leaderboard